-People told us they felt safe and liked living at Cedar House.
-One person said "I love it here; the staff look after me and keep me safe."
+People told us they felt safe and liked living at Brambles.
+One person told us "I feel like the staff are friends.
+I am very well looked after and feel very safe."
 Staff knew people well and responded quickly to meet their needs.
-A relative commented, "There is a great amount of care, they do anything to make them happy."
+A Relative commented, "I'm very confident that my mother's safety is given consideration at all times by staff."

 People received their medicines safely and when they needed them.
 There were policies and procedures in place to make sure that people received their medicines safely and on time.
 Medicines were stored securely, properly labelled, prescribed to individuals and in-date.
 Stock was managed well so that people were not left without medicines they needed.
 Medicine administration records had been completed neatly and showed people had received their medication consistently.
 There were directions for staff about giving medicines people could take as and when they were needed; which ensured people were regularly offered pain relief or laxatives, with proper time gaps between doses.
-MAR charts contained photos to help staff ensure the right people received their medicines.
-Monthly medicine audits were carried out by the deputy manager; we saw clear records of the checks that had taken place.
-Competency checks were completed every 6 months for staff responsible for administering medicines.
+Medicine records contained photos to help staff ensure the right person received their medicines.
+Regular medicine audits were carried out by the deputy manager and care supervisor; we saw clear records of the checks that had taken place.
+Competency checks were completed for staff responsible for administering medicines.
 Staff we spoke with knew what medicines were for and were clear about procedures, such as what to do if a person refused their medicines.